-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Services considered not reasonable and necessary, according to the standards of Original Medicare ✓ Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.